“Canadian bass-baritone Stephen Hegedus was a superb narrator

 Hailed by the Ottawa Citizen as a singer possessing “…an instrument of rare beauty, majestic and commanding from the bottom of his range to the top,” Stephen Hegedus is that rarest of bass-baritones, totally at home in the works Puccini and Weill as well as those of Bach and Mozart.
 Especially appreciated for his performance in MESSIAH, he has been heard in Handel’s masterpiece with the National Arts Centre Orchestra, Minnesota Orchestra, Toronto Symphony, l’Orchestre symphonique de Montréal, Seattle Symphony, Houston Symphony, San Antonio Symphony, Edmonton Symphony, the Vancouver Chamber Choir, Naples Philharmonic and Victoria Symphony.

-The role of Leporello in DON GIOVANNI returns to Hegedus’ schedule in 2018-2019 for Manitoba Opera and in Edmonton he will be heard in LE COMTE ORY by Rossini as well as MESSIAH for the symphony.
-He appears for I Musici de Montreal in Bach MAGNIFICAT, the Vancouver Chamber Choir for a repeat of MESSIAH, Toronto’s Pax Christie Chorale in HANDEL ANTHEMS and at the National Arts Centre in OURS by John Estacio.
+The role of Leporello in Don Giovanni returns to Hegedus’ schedule in 2018-2019 for Manitoba Opera and in Edmonton he will be heard in Le comte Ory by Rossini as well as Messiah for the symphony.
+He appears for I Musici de Montreal in Bach’s Magnificat, the Vancouver Chamber Choir for a repeat of Messiah, Rossini’s Stabat Mater for the Kitchener Waterloo Symphony and Haydn’s Missa in tempore belli for the Toronto Mendelssohn Choir.